 To do this, select EURUSD as a currency pair, 1 hour as a time interval, 300 periods (the maximum possible value) and click the “Calculate” button.

-The result will be a table like this (we slightly modified it for convenience):
+The result will be a Forex correlation table with chart like this (we slightly modified it for convenience):

 Based on the data from the table, it may be concluded that EUR/USD correlates most strongly with the USD/DKK.
 Their movement is a 100% match.
 However, the relationship between these currency pairs is reversed, as evidenced by the “-“ sign before the value of the correlation coefficient.